The Mountain Goats: In other media

-The band's music has been featured in the Showtime television series Weeds.
-"Cotton" was prominently featured in the season one episode "The Punishment Light", and "International Small Arms Traffic Blues" was featured in the season four episode "Yes I Can."
-The band performed the Theme to Weeds (Malvina Reynolds’ "Little Boxes") during the opening credits of Season 8, Episode 5.
+In the Showtime television series Weeds, the band performed the Theme to Weeds (Malvina Reynolds’ "Little Boxes") during the opening credits of Season 8, Episode 5.
+The Adult Swim show Moral Orel featured "Love, Love, Love", "Old College Try", and "No Children" on several episodes of Season 3.

-The song "Love, Love, Love" was performed by Lili Rose McKay in the movie Welcome to Me.

-Throughout the third season of the Adult Swim animated series Moral Orel, the songs "No Children", "Old College Try", and "Love Love Love" are featured.

 The band made their television debut on October 6, 2009, playing "Psalms 40:2" on The Colbert Report.
 On January 19, 2010, they played "Genesis 3:23" on Late Night with Jimmy Fallon.
 On February 23, 2011, they played "Birth of Serpents" in support of their album, All Eternals Deck, on the Late Show with David Letterman.
 On April 6, 2015, the band performed "Foreign Object" on Late Night with Seth Meyers while promoting Beat the Champ.
 In July 2019, the band performed on The Late Show with Stephen Colbert, with Stephen Colbert joining in to sing "This Year".

-The song "Up the Wolves", from the band's album The Sunset Tree, was featured in The Walking Deads season four episode "Still".

-The song "Game Shows Touch Our Lives", from the band's album Tallahassee, is quoted in the epigraph of John Green's novel Paper Towns.
-Additionally, the song "Used to Haunt" was played in the credits of the film adaptation.

-The songs "Heel Turn 2" and "Sicilian Crest" originally premiered on the "weather report" section of the podcast Welcome to Night Vale.

-On September 28, 2017, a podcast premiered entitled I Only Listen To The Mountain Goats, hosted by John Darnielle and Joseph Fink, co-creator of the podcast Welcome to Night Vale.
-The first season features track-by-track discussions of The Mountain Goats' album All Hail West Texas and features a guest artist performing a cover of that episode's featured song.
-A compilation album of all the covers featured on the show was released on April 6, 2018, the day after the season finale.
-A second season premiered in Spring 2019.

-The song "No Children" was prominently featured in the series finale of You're the Worst.

-In December, 2020, Guardian readers voted "This Year" as the number one song for the "Good Riddance 2020" playlist.